Children in Museums Award Winner 2019

 Our judges not only value creativity and innovation, but also consider the ways in which an exhibition or programme can change the course of museum thinking or museum practice.
-Learn more about their outstanding programmes in an exclusive session at the biennial Hands On!
+Learn more about their outstanding programmes at the biennial Hands On!
 Conference 22-26 October 2019 in Frankfurt, Germany.

 Royal Alberta Museum, Edmonton, Canada